spinal cord

 Internal oblique muscle: Origin, Insertion, Function, Exercise

-Internal oblique muscle is a thin, broad muscle in the lateral abdominal wall that located below the external oblique and just above the transverse abdominal muscles.
-Start from superficial layer to deep layer, the external oblique, internal oblique and transversus abdominis makes the three layers of the lateral abdominal wall.
-Internal oblique muscle plays important…
+Internal oblique muscle is a thin, broad muscle in the lateral abdominal wall that is located below the external oblique and just above the transverse abdominal muscles.
+Starting from the superficial layer to the deep layer, the external oblique, internal oblique and transversus abdominis make up the three layers of the lateral abdominal wall.
+Internal…

 | |